 FAITH IN ARTS

 The Faith in Arts Initiative is an interdisciplinary series of programming that explores the role of art in spiritual practice, examining longstanding engagements between art and faith.
-Faith in Arts programming includes public dialogues, recorded conversations, multimedia creations, and print publications.
+Faith in Arts programming includes public dialogues, recorded conversations, multimedia travelogues, and print publications.
 On this page you can explore the many permutations of Faith in Arts at BMCM+AC.

 Faith in Arts Conversations